saumyashankarsinha/BMRE/README.md

   - Automata.py which contains all the functionalities related to defining the automaton and operations on the automaton;
   - Enforcer.py which implements the bounded-memory enforcer;
   - EnforcerEval.py which evaluates our enforcer with respect to the ideal enforcer.
-- The ExampleScenario directory contains four example scenarios contained in the following directories, which have been used for evaluating performances (explained below).
-It also contains varying_complexity_of_property directory which contains the implementation of varying complexity of the property and accessing the performances of bounded-memory and ideal enforcer.
+- The ExampleScenario directory contains four example scenarios contained in the following directories, which have been used for evaluating performances (explained below):
   - Logging_AV
   - ManualMode_AV
   - CriticalSectionProblem
   - Lock

+  - [x] Determining memory bounds with probabilistic analysis is illustrated for Logging_AV case study.
 ## Example Property
 To illustrate the Bounded-memory Runtime Enforcement, the example property taken in the referenced paper (Example 3.
 Generate Password of Bounded-Memory Runtime Enforcement) is explained below:

 The scenario considered is an application that generates passwords for a system, using characters and digits.
 The specific requirement supposed is, *“The password should start with one or more characters and end with one or more digits”*.
 The password is valid only if this required format condition holds.
 The automaton in the below figure defines this requirement φ.
 The alphabets and digits provided are {a, b, c} and {1, 2} respectively.
 The enforcer for φ buffers all the characters without generating an authentic password for the user, until atleast one digit is received.
 Once it receives a digit, it “flushes” its buffer and provide the password.

 <p align="center">
   <img src="https://github.com/saumyashankarsinha/BMRE/blob/main/Images/Gp.jpg">
 </p>

 ## Other example scenario
 ***Scenario 1.** Autonomous Vehicle: An autonomous vehicle (AV ) or a self-driving car is a vehicle that is capable of sensing its environment and moving safely with little or no human intervention.
 They rely on sensors, actuators, complex algorithms, machine learning systems, and powerful processors to execute software.
 Autonomous vehicles create and maintain a map of their surroundings based on a variety of sensors situated in different parts of the vehicle.
 Sophisticated software processes all the sensory input, plots a path, and sends instructions to the car’s actuators, which control acceleration, braking, and steering.
 Hard-coded rules, obstacle avoidance algorithms, predictive modeling, and object recognition help the software follow traffic rules and navigate obstacles.*